Altinity/helm-charts/README.md

 # check chart release status
 helm status ch ---namespace clickhouse
 ```

+> Please refer to any of helm charts `README` file for detailed instructions about each of the them.

 ## Contributing
 We welcome contributions from the community!
 If you encounter issues or have improvements to suggest, please log an issue or submit a PR.